Canon 300D vs Nikon D5000

 Review summary: Canon 300D vs Nikon D5000

 So how do things add up?
 Which of the two cameras – the Canon 300D or the Nikon D5000 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 300D: